jackdewinter/pymarkdown/readme.md

 ## Bugs - General - Uncategorized

-- why does hard break not have \n?
-  - hard break followed by 3 spaces, then emphasis
-  - variations of 52e with extra spaces after, etc.
-    - variation with start of 52e, then hard break, then something like start of 52e again i.e. make /x02 splitter come into affect
-  - hard break followed by each inline type
-  - hard break at start of text?
 - 634a in bq and in list
 - links, 518b
   - 518b inside of list and/or block quote